 Antibody diagnostics play a vital role in the differential diagnosis of rheumatic diseases.
 Many of these autoantibodies can be differentiated into antibodies against nuclear antigens (ANAs) and antibodies against cytoplasmic antigens (ANCAs).
 Although both of these antibodies are detectable in numerous autoimmune diseases, elevated ANAs are typical for connective tissue diseases and elevated ANCAs for vasculitis.
-Diagnosis of individual conditions can be further supported by detecting disease-specific ANAs or ANCAs, such as anti-dsDNA in systemic lupus erythematosus or c-ANCA in Wegener granulomatosis.
+Diagnosis of individual conditions can be further supported by detecting disease-specific ANAs or ANCAs, such as anti-dsDNA in systemic lupus erythematosus or c-ANCA in granulomatosis with polyangiitis.

 - Brief description